$ ./a.out

 11. Am I following good programming practice? (i.e. encapsulation, functions to limit repetition, etc)

-The biggest tip that we can give you when asking a question on piazza if you want a swift answer is to ask your question like you were trying to answer it.
+The biggest tip that we can give you when asking a question on the class forum if you want a swift answer is to ask your question like you were trying to answer it.
 Like before you ask a question, try to answer it yourself.
 If you are thinking about posting

 Hi, My code got a 50